-As for the other Camino routes, they get busier during the summer months but never overcrowded.
+As for the other Camino routes, they get busier during the summer months but are never overcrowded.
 If you want to walk the Camino in July or August and don’t like crowds choose one of the lesser-known routes e.g. Camino Primitivo, Camino Ingles.

-If you’re seeking solitude on the Camino you can either walk any route off-season or choose one of the off-the-beaten-track Caminos e.g. Via de la Plata, Camino de Madrid, Camino Sanabres, etc. It’s important to remember the fewer pilgrims are on the route the less infrastructure it has.
+If you’re seeking solitude on the Camino you can either walk any route off-season or choose one of the off-the-beaten-track Caminos e.g. Camino del Salvador, Via de la Plata, Camino de Madrid, Camino Sanabres, etc. It’s important to remember the fewer pilgrims are on the route the less infrastructure it has.
 Such routes are not the best options to walk as your first Camino de Santiago.
 They’re for more experienced pilgrims or long-distance walkers.